 With the warmer weather ramping up, it’s time to pull out your outdoor grill and enjoy cooking meat and vegetables again.
 However, every barbecue, especially a gas one, has its idiosyncrasies, and you might find that your meat doesn’t always cook evenly.
-Sometimes there are hot spots on the grill that char too quickly, while others places aren’t cooked quite enough.
+Sometimes there are hot spots on the grill that char too quickly, while others places aren’t hot enough.
 So, what can you do to make sure you’re placing your meat somewhere that allows it to cook uniformly?
-You should try sticking some bread on that grill.
+Try sticking some bread on that grill.

-Now that you now where the hottest and coolest parts of your grill are, you can plan where to place each type of food — especially meat — accordingly.
-For example, thicker cuts of meat like steak can go to the hotter sections, while you can toast rolls or grill veggies on parts that don’t get as hot.
+Now that you know where the hottest and coolest parts of your grill are, you can plan where to place each type of food — especially meat — accordingly.
+For example, thicker cuts of meat like steak can go on the hotter sections, while rolls or grill veggies can go on parts that don’t get as hot.

-And what should you do with all of that toasted bread?
+But what should you do with all of that toasted bread?
 Don’t throw it out!
-Throw some chicken or other meat on your grill and use it for sandwiches, or turn it into croutons for a side salad.
-And now that we’re all getting vaccinated, you can invite a few people over to celebrate!
+Toss some chicken or your favorite meat on the grill and make sandwiches, or turn that bread into croutons for a side salad.
+Enjoy!